astronomer/docs/astro/modify-cluster.md

 To have a Deployment run Airflow tasks with a specific worker type, you can configure a Worker queue in your Deployment to use that worker type.
 If the worker type is not available to your cluster, you can raise a request with [Astronomer support](https://support.astronomer.io) with the name of the worker type to enable it for your cluster.

-To confirm a modification was completed, you can [check your cluster settings](modify-cluster.md#view-clusters).
+After you make a change to your available worker types, you can [check your cluster settings](modify-cluster.md#view-clusters) to confirm that the change was applied.

 ### About worker node pools